One of the most common questions among beginner runners preparing to run their first race is, “What should I eat before a race?”

 It’s filling, hearty, easily digestible, and provides sustained energy with plenty of complex carbohydrates.

-You can use pre-made packets or make your own from quick oats, rolled oats, or steel cut oats.
+You can use pre-made packets or make your own from quick, rolled, or steel-cut oats.

-You can dress it up or down so to speak with fruit, nuts, seeds, plant-based milks, brown sugar, honey, coconut, and more, depending on your preferences and caloric needs.
+You can dress it up or down, so to speak, with fruit, nuts, chia seeds, plant-based milk, brown sugar, honey, coconut, and more, depending on your preferences and caloric needs.

 #2: Cream of Wheat